 3. Minify the code as much as possible.

 “Code optimization” is a simple way of describing minification.
 Minified code removes functional redundancies and white-space to reduce the size of the code file.

 WordPress users should download and use HTML Minify to make the process much easier.
 The plugin is simple to install and configure, and the minification results are both quick and impressive.

 If you do not use WordPress, you may be able to perform your own HTML Minification if you have sufficient experience and comfortability with modifying HTML code.
-However, manual minification should be considered as a last resort due to the effort involved and the potential for accidentally deleting vital code – especially for large web pages.
-This will make the code harder for developers to read, so you may want to save two copies of the HTML code: a readable version and a minified version.
+However, manual minification should be considered as a last resort due to the effort involved and the potential for accidentally deleting core web vitals assessment code – especially for large web page.
+This will make the code harder for software developers to read, so you may want to save two copies of the HTML code: a readable version and a minified version.
 Common ways to minify HTML code include:

 AMP is an acronym for Accelerated Mobile Pages.

 The purpose of AMP is to apply code optimizations that specifically benefit performance on mobile devices.
 The emphases are on removing or reducing the number of elements that are either completely incompatible with mobile devices or are more unwieldy on a mobile device than on a laptop or desktop computer.
 Google prioritizes AMP-optimized mobile sites by designating them as “Top Stories.”

 AMP’s online tutorial can help code-savvy web admins manually apply AMP principles to optimize their mobile sites and increase the chances of the site being identified as AMP-optimized.